The Julius Silver, Roslyn S. Silver, and Enid Silver Winslow Professorship; Professor of Social and Cultural Analysis , English

 Ph.D.
 1982, (English literature), Princeton; A.B.
 1978, Bryn Mawr College.

-Medieval literature and culture; feminist studies; lesbian/gay/bisexual/transgender studies; history of sexuality; theories of history and historiography; mysticism; theories and experiences of temporality
+English and Western European medieval literature and culture; feminist studies; lesbian/gay/bisexual/transgender studies; history of sexuality; theories of history and historiography; theories and experiences of temporality; ecology and ecocriticism; history of maps and mapping

-Editorial Advisory Board, A History of British Women's Writing; Board of Directors, Center for Lesbian and Gay Studies, CUNY (2001-07); Medieval Academy of America; New Chaucer Society (Trustee, 1998 - 2002); Society for Medieval Feminist Scholarship; Society for the Study of Homosexuality in the Middle Ages; Committee for Lesbian and Gay History, AHA; John Gower Society; Lollard Society; Modern Language Association of America (Chaucer Division Executive Committee, 1992-7)
+New Chaucer Society (President, 2010-12); Society for Medieval Feminist Scholarship; Society for the Study of Homosexuality in the Middle Ages; Committee for Lesbian and Gay History, AHA; John Gower Society; Lollard Society; Modern Language Association of America; Medieval Academy of America; Editorial Board, postmedieval; Advisory Board, Exemplaria (2008-13); founding Co-Editor, GLQ: A Journal of Lesbian and Gay Studies

 "Born Too Soon, Born Too Late: The Female Hunter of Long Eddy, circa 1855."
 In 21st-Century Gay Culture.
 Ed.
 David A. Powell.
 Newcastle: Cambridge Scholars Publishing, 2008.
 Pp. 1-12.

 "Temporalities."
 In Twenty-first Century Approaches: Medieval.
 Ed.
 Paul Strohm.
-Oxford: Oxford University Press, forthcoming.
+Oxford: Oxford University Press, 2007.

 "Medieval Feminist Literary Criticism."
 Cambridge History of Feminist Literary Criticism.
 Ed.
 Susan Sellers and Gill Plain.
 Cambridge: Cambridge University Press, 2007.
 Pp. 11-26.